Mitragliatrice/-ColtonMathews--rails-competency-test-/README.md

 - X Can do everything a vanilla User can.
 - X Can create articles
-- Can delete articles that they created
+- X Can delete articles that they created
-- Can edit articles that they created
+- X Can edit articles that they created

 ### Admin User (Extra Credit)